wu-shuaimin/shuaimin_blog/_posts/2022-08-19-Dive-In-Deep-Learning-Note.md

 In pytorch, data module provides toos for data procesing, nn module gives a large number of neural network layers and common loss function.
 We can initialize the parameters by replacing their values with methods ending with _.

+## Multilayer Perceptron

+ReLu = max(x,0)

+is widely used because it doesn't need to perform exponential computation, which is very expensive.

+Multi-layer perceptron has a hidden layer in the middle.
+If we remove the middle layer, then it will be a softmax model.

+In each node, we will have an activation function such sigmoid, which I have used in my ML lab in 2nd year of UOM.

+### Multi Hidden Layer

+In this case we have two more hyper parameter to choose.

+1. The number of hidden layer
+2. The size of each hidden layer, which is the number of nodes in each layer.